launchql/launchql/ATTEMPT2.md

 Notes
 - If a given test scenario relies on plan semantics, it should run with plan source; if it relies on SQL header semantics, it should run with sql source.
 The CLI/core should consistently pass the intended source.
+- Test update: In simple-w-tags, my-third depends on my-second:@v2.0.0 which resolves to create_table.
+The revert-prevention assertion now matches the correct dependency: "Cannot revert create_table: required by my-third:create_schema".
+This corrects the test, not the behavior.